Super stapling for employers

 When to request a Stapled Fund search

-After you have provided a new employee with a Choice of Fund form, and they don’t select a fund - this is when you’re required to request an employee’s stapled super fund from the ATO.
+If you provided a new employee with a Choice of Fund form but they don’t select a fund, you need to request an employee’s stapled super fund from the ATO.

 Who to run a stapled fund search for: